FMJansen/fmjansen.com/index.md

 # Hej ✨ I’m Floris

-I’m a designer and developer.
+I’m a designer & developer.
 I’ll also annoy your head off about inclusion, accessibility and sustainability ❤️ 🌱 (in a nice way, hopefully).
 {: .intro}

 ## What I do